selenus32/stable-renderer/README.md

 * GLM
 * GLFW

 These libraries can be downloaded separately to this repository and installed appropriately for inclusion in compiling/linking.
-OpenGL should come with most (if not all) modern GPU drivers.
+OpenGL should come with most modern GPU drivers.

 ## Use